GurpreetSingh87-gk/Python-Projects/README.md

 # 🐍 Python Projects

-Python Projects repository contains Beginner Levele Python Projects that helps students to create simple and creative project using core python codes and libraries.
+Python Projects repository contains Beginner Level Python Projects that helps students to create simple and creative project using core python codes and libraries.

 ---